 The proportionate consolidation method is applied for the consolidation of the joint venture.
 The joint venture is being consolidated as from the date on which the joint control has been acquired by the controlling shareholder (the parent company) and its consolidation under this method is ceased when the joint venture is transformed into a subsidiary or when joint control is transferred from the controlling shareholder to third parties.

-The joint venture is Sopharma Zdrovit AD, Poland - in liquidation (Note 1.2).
+The joint ventures are Vivaton plus OOO, Belarus and Sopharma Zdrovit AD, Poland - in liquidation (Note 1.2).